18 Nov Top Property Manager FAQ’s Answered

-Hermann London Property Management does not charge a fee for managing the process of obtaining the certificate of occupancy.
+Hermann London Property Management does not charge a fee for managing the process of getting the certificate of occupancy.
 In most cases the municipality will have a fee, and the owner is responsible for this charge.

 Who is responsible for snow removal from property’s sidewalk and driveway?

-In a single family residence the tenant is responsible for the snow removal, its in their lease.
+In a single family residence, the tenant is responsible for the snow removal; it’s in their lease.
 In condo buildings and complexes that have outside management, the management company is responsible for managing this, and on multi-family buildings and communities that Hermann London Property Management manages, we are responsible for hiring a vendor to complete snow removal from the sidewalks and driveways.

 What is the minimum insurance coverage that I need to carry?

 Our insurance representatives suggest you obtain $1,000,000 in insurance coverage.
-Hermann London Property Management requires our owners to obtain a minimum of $500,000 in coverage, and to add Hermann London Property Management as an additional insured.
+Hermann London Property Management requires our owners to obtain a minimum of $500,000 in coverage and to add Hermann London Property Management as an additional insured.
 Here is the paragraph from the management agreement covering this topic: